Australian Centre for Health Law Research

 - organ and tissue donation.

-Law has an impact on individuals and populations when they seek health care.
-We study the social, regulatory, and ethical challenges associated with the regulation of health care.
+Law has an impact on the health of individuals and populations.
+We study the legal, regulatory, social, and ethical challenges associated with protecting and promoting the health of individuals and populations.

-- consent and decision making, including substitute and supported decision making
+- guardianship, including substitute and supported decision making

 - mental health law